 Matriculated students considering a change of major should become fully informed before making a final decision.
-Students should seek counsel from an advisor and from the current and new program directors.
-All students who decide to change programs must fill out a Change of Major/Degree form and obtain signatures from the current and new program advisors.
+Students should seek counsel from an advisor and from the current and new program directors, and then work with their advisor to officially declare the new major.
 A student can verify that the change of program has become official by checking his or her program of study at my.newschool.edu.